 You should always have an event calendar for the stocks you are trading.

-If you trade individual stocks on a regular basis, check the company doesn't have earnings or other announcements due out that day.
+If you trade individual stocks on a regular basis, check that the company doesn't have earnings or other announcements due out that day.
 The Yahoo!
 Finance earnings calendar works well.
-Be aware of these times, to avoid trading right before the announcement.
+Be aware of these times, to avoid trading before announcements.

 Launch your platform.
-Make sure quotes are streaming (not lagging or sporadic) and the program is running smoothly.
+Make sure quotes are streaming (not lagging or sporadic) and that the program is running smoothly.
 Most brokers provide reliable data feeds, but problems can arise.
-If the data feed is intermittent, or seems inaccurate, don't trade until the issue is fixed.
+If the data feed is intermittent or seems inaccurate, don't trade until the issue is fixed.
 If it looks right, proceed.

 In MetaTrader and NinjaTrader (for example) you can log in to multiple accounts using the same platform.
 Make sure you are trading the correct account.
-Be especially vigilant if you practice day trading in a simulated account, but also have live accounts.
-You don't want to have a great day, only to realize you traded in simulation instead of with real capital.
+Be especially vigilant if you practice day trading in a simulated account, and have live accounts.
+You don't want to end the day thinking how profitable it was, only to realize you traded in simulation instead of with real capital.